vimode/Advent-Calendars-For-Developers/README.md

 		</tr> -->
     <tr>
 			<td><a href="https://github.com/advent-of-craft/2025">Advent of Craft</a></td>
-			<td>This edition reuses the 2023/2024 challenges as memories, adds new Key Activations, and focuses on reflection, experimentatin and community discussions.</td>
+			<td>This edition reuses the 2023/2024 challenges as memories, adds new Key Activations, and focuses on reflection, experimentation and community discussions.</td>
 			<td>1st Dec</td>
 			<td>24th Dec</td>
 			<td>